 1 tablespoon finely grated lemon rind

-Process biscuits until fine.
+- Process biscuits until fine.
 Add butter and mixed spice.
 Process until combined.
 Press mixture in the base and along the sides of a round 20cm springform pan.
-Refrigerate for 30 minutes.
+Pre-bake in the heated oven for 8 minutes.
+Remove and cool to room temperature.

-Pour filling into the prepared tin and bake for about 50 minutes.
-Cool in over with door ajar.
-Remove and refrigerate overnight.
+- Pour filling into the prepared tin and bake for about 55-60 minutes.
+Remove and cool for 20 minutes before refrigerating overnight.
 Serve cheesecake sprinkled with mixed spice.